Oklahoma City Air Logistics Complex recognizes year of the first line supervisor monthly award winners

 |0

-This work, Oklahoma City Air Logistics Complex recognizes year of the first line supervisor monthly award winners, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oklahoma City Air Logistics Complex recognizes year of the first line supervisor monthly award winners, by 2nd Lt.
+Kaseyann Cornwall, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.